A person cannot take insulin as a pill or oral medication. The enzymes in the stomach would break down the insulin before it reaches the bloodstream.

 Common injection sites

-The site should be between the waist and the hipbones.
-It should be about 2 inches away from the belly button.
+The site should be between the waist and the hipbones about 2 inches away from the belly button.

 This means injecting into the left arm of a right-handed person or the right arm of a left-handed person.

-It is important to inject the medicine into a pinch of at least 1–2 inches of skin.
+Inject the medicine into a pinch of at least 1–2 inches of skin.

 To administer an injection here, draw an imaginary line across the top of the buttocks between the hips.

-The insulin works more efficiently over the entire time it needs to because of the slower absorption rate.
+Inject long-acting and intermediate-acting insulin into the other sites, as rapid absorption would reduce the effectiveness of these types.
+Insulin works more efficiently over the entire time it needs to because of the slower absorption rate.